The 3 Valleys

 - The Tassaout Valley (or Tessaout Valley) is also called “the lost valley”, as it was notoriously difficult to access

-- Discover the calmth and peace of this beautiful environment.
+- Discover the calm and peace of this beautiful environment.
 Back to basic life!
-Beautiful in it’s simplitity
+Beautiful in its simplicity

-- Delicious Moroccan picknick lunches, prepared by out own cook
+- Delicious Moroccan picnic lunches, prepared by our own cook

-- Please contact us directly to discuss you wishes and preferred departure dates
+- Please contact us directly to discuss your wishes and preferred departure dates

 - 8 days

 - Breakfast, lunch, and dinners are included (except in Marrakech)

 - Stays in a hotel in Marrakech, gites (rural Moroccan home), and 1 night of camping

 Start and end point of the trip

 Welcome to Morocco!
 If you arrive at Marrakech Menara Airport we will arrange the transfer from the airport to the hotel.
 If you’re already in Morocco we will provide you the details of our meeting point.
 The first night you will stay at a comfortable hotel.
 The rest of the day you will have free time to discover Marrakech.
 Visit the famous and impressive Djmaa El Fnaa square; where you will meet the musicians, snake-charmers, and ladies painting henna.
 Or cool down in the beautiful Jardin Majorelle.